eXtremeDB named Outstanding Structured Database in the 2018 Big Data Excellence Awards

 McObject’s eXtremeDB Data Relay technology facilitates seamless, fine-grained data sharing between real-time systems based on eXtremeDB, and external systems such as enterprise DBMSs.
 As part of the eXtremeDB Transaction Logging module, Data Relay helps developers by simplifying the code that “looks inside” database transactions for changes that should be relayed.
 It also guarantees maximum efficiency by eliminating the CPU-intensive task of monitoring database activity.
 Sharing of data can be either synchronous or asynchronous.

-Active Data Replication for IoT
+Active Replication Fabric for IoT

 Binary Schema Evolution